wago-enterprise-education/wago_cc100_python/README.md

 # CC100IO
 Basic python module to control the input and output ports of a WAGO CC100.
-Module can be used native on device or in Docker Container
+Module can be used native on device or in Docker Container.

+**This repository is a development repository that was created as part of a student project and is not regularly maintained.
+It is neither a stable version nor an official repository of WAGO GmbH & Co.
+KG.**

 ## Contributors
+- Maik Rehburg <maik.rehburg@wago.com>
 - Konrad Holsmoelle <konrad.holsmoelle@wago.com>
 - Bjarne Zaremba <bjarne.zaremba@wago.com>
 - Tobias Pape <tobias.pape@wago.com>